remkop/picocli/README.md

 assert  app.inputFiles != null && app.inputFiles.length == 2;
 ```

 Invoke `CommandLine.usage` if the user requested help or the input was invalid and a `ParameterException` was thrown.
-For example:

 ```java
 CommandLine.usage(new Example(), System.out);